AlexSkrypnyk/shellvar/README.md

 VAR1;val1;"Assignment to scalar value."
 VAR2;VAR1;"Assignment to another variable."
 VAR3;abc;"Parameter expansion."
-VAR4;VAR3;"Parameter expansion with a default value using another variable.
+VAR4;VAR3;"Parameter expansion with a default value using another variable $VAR3.

 Continuation of the multi-line comment."
 ```